Finding The Best Fit For You

 Loss is a central part of the human condition, not just from bereavement but in many, often more subtle ways: loss of confidence, direction, identity, hope, trust.
 Working confidently and skilfully with issues surrounding loss is important to me because when we are seeking change, we are inevitably also contemplating loss.

 I am committed to to the highest professional standards so that I can deliver you the best quality counselling.
-This includes maintaining my continuous professional development; regularly attending seminars, conferences and training sessions to keep my knowledge and practice updated.
+This includes dedicated continuous professional development over and above what is recommended by the BACP.
+I regularly attending seminars, conferences and training sessions to keep my knowledge and practice updated, ensuring I can offer you the most effective interventions.
+Since qualifying I have undertaken additional training in complex trauma, Polyvagal Theory, anxiety and IFS (internal family systems).
 If your presenting issue is beyond my competence, training or expertise, I have a professional referral process enabling you to access the appropriate support quickly.

 I am fully insured and am a member of the British Association for Counselling and Psychotherapy (BACP); abiding by their strict ethical code of conduct at all times.
-I am committed to raising standards within the profession and campaign for increased regulation so that only those most suited to counselling can train and practice.
-My training has been completed over four years, requiring attendance in person for this duration.
+I am committed to raising standards within the profession and campaign for increased regulation so that clients can be assured that they are working with a suitably qualified and competent professional.

 DBS checked.
 References and training credentials available on request.